alkalim/ryzen-catalina/README.md

 * Video Sapphire RX 570 4Gb
 * SSD Crucial MX500 500Gb SATA3

+These files will also probably work with RX 560, RX 580 and RX 590 GPUs.
+RX 550 won't work.

 ## Assorted Notes

-1. Clover vs OpenCore.
+1. Boot loaders - Clover vs OpenCore.
 You will find a lot of info about Clover-based builds.
-But you need to go with OpenCore ("OC").
-Even though Clover is easier to configure, new Catalinas (10.15.3 and up) only work with OC.
+But you need to go with OpenCore("OC").
+Even though Clover is easier to configure, new Catalinas (10.15.2 and up) only work with OC.
+[More info](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html)
-2. Catalina versions 10.15.* are still pretty buggy.
-If stumble upon any bugs these may be genuine macOS problems, not problems with your setup.
+2. All Catalina versions (10.15.*) are still buggy.
+If you stumble upon any bugs these may be genuine macOS problems, not issues with your setup.
-3. If you plan to dualboot, be careful during the installation.
-You may kill your Windows boot partition.
+3. If you plan to dualboot (and you probably do), be careful during the installation! macOS will kill your Windows partition in a hearbeat if you specify a wrong disk or a wrong partition.
+There is no undo.

 ## Instructions